 Today I explain you what you can expect from the first two chapter of the manual:

-01 GET TO KNOW YOUR TOOLS an introduction to the concepts you'll need to use this kit
+01 GET TO KNOW YOUR TOOLS an introduction to the concepts you'll need to use this kit01 GET TO KNOW YOUR TOOLS

 02 SPACESHIP INTERFACE design to control panel for your startship